MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-05-webslate-3.md

 # Mesh 201 Tutorial Chapter 5: Load a URL from a 3D asset

-In this chapter, we move forward to Station 1.2 and explore a way to load data from the Web into a WebSlate.
+In this chapter, we move forward to Station 1.2 and explore a way to load data from the web into a WebSlate.
 There's a 3D GameObject in the scene that represents the planet Earth.
 We'll update a script so that when you click anywhere on the **Earth** object, the coordinates of the location you clicked are saved, a call is made to the Bing Maps API, and the geographical area related to the coordinates appears on a WebSlate located close by.

 ![A screenshot of a computer Description ](../../../media/mesh-201/064-station-one-two-play-mode.png)